basilesimon/bsfr/content/weeknotes/weeknotes-21.md

 ---
 date: "2021-02-19T00:00:00Z"
-published: false
+draft: true
-title: 'Jaccard and dendrograms - weeknotes #21'
+title: "Jaccard and dendrograms - weeknotes #21"
 ---

 The little one is spending more and more time at daycare, and I'm loving it.
 It feels like it's such a nice place for her, she's got her own buddies and comes home hyper-stimulated.
 Meanwhile, I get to hang out with my internet buddies and be stimulated 😇